awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 **To pass cloud\-init directives to an instance with user data**

-1. Follow the procedure for launching an instance at [Launching Your Instance from an AMI](launching-instance.md#launch-instance-console), but when you get to [[ERROR] BAD/MISSING LINK TEXT](launching-instance.md#configure_instance_details_step) in that procedure, enter your cloud\-init directive text in the **User data** field, and then complete the launch procedure\.
+1. Follow the procedure for launching an instance at [Launching Your Instance from an AMI](launching-instance.md#launch-instance-console), but when you get to [Step 6](launching-instance.md#configure_instance_details_step) in that procedure, enter your cloud\-init directive text in the **User data** field, and then complete the launch procedure\.

    In the example below, the directives create and configure a web server\.
 The `#cloud-config` line at the top is required in order to identify the commands as cloud\-init directives\.